-- The sale of the company to a management buy-out ["MBO"] or management buy-in ["MBI"] team (funding for which is likely to be available from a variety of sources) - Extracting value from the business in a tax efficient way, whilst maintaining management control (again, this may involve raising external finance to fund such a deal) - The buy-back by the company of the shares of a director who wishes to retire - A flotation on a public market such as the Alternative Investment Market or the London Stock Exchange (although this is unlikely to provide an exit for shareholders in the short term).
+- The sale of the company to a management buy-out (MBO) or management buy-in (MBI) team (funding for which is likely to be available from a variety of sources) - Extracting value from the business in a tax efficient way, whilst maintaining management control (again, this may involve raising external finance to fund such a deal) - The buy-back of shares by the company from a director who wishes to retire - A flotation on a public market such as the Alternative Investment Market or the London Stock Exchange (although this is unlikely to provide an exit for shareholders in the short term).

-course of action the next thing to be clear on is what your ideal outcome from such a process is.
+For shareholders who conclude that a sale is the right course of action, the next thing to be clear on is what your ideal outcome from such a process is.
 In many cases the single most important factor is a desire to maximise the proceeds from a sale.

-Whilst we are experts at helping clients achieve this, we recognise that having built a company, often over a period of many years, often there will be a number of other softer factors that are also important to shareholders such as:
+Whilst we are experts at helping clients achieve this, we recognise that having built a company, often over a period of many years, there will be a number of other softer factors that are also important to shareholders such as: